Student-centric advice and objective recommendations

 Can I Make Corrections to My FAFSA After Submitting?

-Many ask themselves the following question: “Can I make corrections to my FAFSA after the deadline?”
+Many ask themselves the following question: “Can I make corrections to my FAFSA?”
 If you submitted your FAFSA form and then realized you need to make a correction, there’s no need to worry.
 You can edit your FAFSA even after you submit it.
 This means you can correct mistakes, update information, and add or delete schools.
 It’s important that your FAFSA is accurate and up to date, so we’re here to walk you through any edits you need to make.

-If you made a simple mistake (such as checking the wrong box for your citizenship status), the error could affect your financial aid eligibility.
-Update your information by signing into FAFSA.gov with your Federal Student Aid (FSA) ID and correct the mistake by following the directions outlined below.
+If you made a simple mistake (such as checking the wrong box for your citizenship status or year in college), the error could affect your financial aid eligibility.
+Update your information by signing into FAFSA.gov with your FSA ID (Federal Student Aid ID)and correct the mistake by following the directions outlined below.

 Throughout most of the calendar year, the FAFSA is actually available for two academic years.
-If you completed the FAFSA for the wrong academic year, you’ll need to fill out a new application.
+If you completed the FAFSA for the wrong academic year, you’ll need to fill out a new application for the correct year.
 Unfortunately, you can’t simply change the year on your original application.

 You’re allowed to add and remove schools from your FAFSA after submitting the form.
 Just keep in mind that you can list no more than 10 schools on the FAFSA at once.
 To add or delete schools, log into FAFSA.gov with your Federal Student Aid (FSA) ID.
 From there, you’ll be able to make updates to your list of schools.